ribid1/dbdis/README.md

 V2.2 Possibility for a surrounding edge of the value boxes added
 V2.3 The high in pixels of each box is displayed in the layout form
 - Not assigned boxes are shown in small letters
 - The left space in pixel is shown at the top of the right and the left row

+V2.4 Second page and speed box added